Cloud Emailer Service, Configuring use of the Cloud Emailer Service

 If you would like to use more advanced techniques, a REST API is also available to developers.

 Whether you use the API or SMTP, the service expects an API key along with each request you make, as an authentication token.
 For SMTP delivery, the API key is used as an SMTP authentication password.
+You will also need your sub-account number, which will be provided to you by the service team.
 You can read more about that in the Sending With SMTP section below.
 The service team can assign an API key for each sub-account, each with its own permissions to restrict what each key is used for.

 SMTP (easy mode)